fsharp/fslang-design/RFCs/FS-1128-better-interpolated-triple-quoted-strings.md

   </body>
 </element>
 ```

+In F#, the indentation remains in place, that is, the compiler will not remove it.

-- Raw string in C# can start with more than three `"` characters.
-It allows for sequences of more `"` in the contents of the string (similarly to `$` and curly braces):
+- Raw strings in C# can start with more than three `"` characters.
+It allows for sequences of more `"` in the contents of the string (similarly to `$` and curly braces), which isn't allowed in F#:
 ```
 """"
 This literal starts with 4x" so it can have """ in its contents.